bellons91/personal-notes/azure/azure-blob-storage.md

 Objects can be accessed via HTTP or HTTPS, given that every object can be referenced using a specific URL.

+**An [[azure-storage-account]] is the top-level container** for all of your Azure Blob storage.
+The storage account provides a unique namespace for your Azure Storage data.

 This service provides a list of endpoints available at  https://{storage-account-name}.blob.core.windows.net

+Each Storage Account contains one or more [[azure-blob-container]], and each Blob Container contains

 ## Blob Storage tiers

 To manage costs better you have to pick the right storage tier, depending on the expected usage.

 ### Hot tier

+New storage accounts are created in the **hot tier by default**.

 In the Hot tier, you keep your resources always available: it's **good for data that is accessed often** because it allows you to access it quickly.